ewaldmire/ascender/docs/clustering.md

              (job event)
 ```

-The climber UI will open websocket connections to the server to stream certain data in real time.
+The ascender UI will open websocket connections to the server to stream certain data in real time.
 For example, the job events on the Job Detail Page is streaming over a websocket connection and rendered in real time.
 The browser has no way of choosing which control node it connects to, instead the connection is handled by the load balancer, the same way http API requests are handled.

 Therefore, we could have a situation where the browser is connected control node A, but is requesting job events that are emitted from control node B. As such, control node B will send job events over a separate, persistent websocket connection to control node A. Once control node A has received that message, it can then propagate it to the browser.